seruva19/flare/README.md

 ## FAQ

+❓ Is the project dead?
+👉 No, it's not dead.
+Unfortunately, I just don't have enough time to develop all the cool ideas I have in mind simultaneously.

 ❓ What are system requirements?
 👉 I'm not sure, it has only been tested on an RTX 3090.
 Although there is an `Offload models after use` option in `Settings` tab, enabling which may help to decrease VRAM consumption.